JanHerca/urantiapedia/output/wikijs/article/Al_Lockett/When_Belief_Becomes_Faith.md

 So if there is a key to judging the extent of or measuring the growth of our faith as it moves along the continuum of our life experience, it is in the example provided by the life of Jesus. “_Jesus' earthly life was devoted to one great purpose—doing the Father's will, living the human life religiously and by faith._” [[UB 196:0.14](/en/The_Urantia_Book/196#p0_14)]

 Jesus trusted God much as the child trusts a parent.
 He depended on God as a child depends upon its parent.
 He was not inhibited by doubt and unbelief.
-He was free to express his life in the service of a loving Father, truly able to “let go and let God.” lie “_combined the stalwart and intelligent courage of a full-grown man with the sincere and trusting optimism of a believing child._” [[UB 196:0.11](/en/The_Urantia_Book/196#p0_11)] His faith was so strong and complete that he was totally fearless.
+He was free to express his life in the service of a loving Father, truly able to “let go and let God.”
+He “_combined the stalwart and intelligent courage of a full-grown man with the sincere and trusting optimism of a believing child._” [[UB 196:0.11](/en/The_Urantia_Book/196#p0_11)] His faith was so strong and complete that he was totally fearless.

 “_The faith of Jesus attained the purity of a child's trust. his faith was so absolute and undoubting..._” [[UB 196:0.12](/en/The_Urantia_Book/196#p0_12)] The faith of Jesus was trusting, like that of a child, but it was wholly free from presumption.
-He did not presume God would handle it. “_He made robust and manly decisions, courageously faced manifold disappointments, resolutely surmounted extraordinary difficulties, and unflinchingly confronted the stern requirements of dupy._” [[UB 196:0.14](/en/The_Urantia_Book/196#p0_14)]
+He did not presume God would handle it. “_He made robust and manly decisions, courageously faced manifold disappointments, resolutely surmounted extraordinary difficulties, and unflinchingly confronted the stern requirements of duty._” [[UB 196:0.14](/en/The_Urantia_Book/196#p0_14)]

 As we look introspectively to examine our own report card of personal experience and religious growth, here arc 12 faith indicators from _The Urantia Book._
 > 1. Causes ethics and morals to progress despite inherent and adverse animalistic tendencies.